meet the team

 Dr. Alyssa C. Bill is a Naturopathic Physician here at Symmetria Medical.
 She was born and raised in the Greater Northwest and earned a Bachelor of Science from at Bastyr University in 2014 with a focus in Integrative Human Biology.
 Dr. Bill continued her education at Bastyr University and obtained her Doctorate in Naturopathic Medicine in 2018 with a strong focus on physical medicine, injection therapies, nutrition, and digestive health.

-Her passion is helping patients taking control over their pain and helping them through injection and nutrition therapies.
+Her passion is helping patients take control over their pain and helping them through injection and nutrition therapies.

 Prior to Naturopathic medicine, Dr. Bill started her medical career as a Certified Nursing Assistant working primarily with patients diagnosed with Alzheimer’s and Dementia.
 She then moved on to work as an Endoscopy Technician at a local hospital seeing first-hand the importance of gut health and the major role it plays in whole-body health.
 Both jobs played a pivotal role in Dr. Bill’s outlook on our healthcare system.
 She saw firsthand the importance of treating the whole person, finding the source of dysfunction rather than treating only the symptoms of a problem, as well as focusing on diet and lifestyle modifications.